The-OpenROAD-Project/asap7/README.md

 ASAP7 PDK and libraries have a BSD 3-Clause license.

+## Synopsys Enablement

+A user provided enable for Synopsys tools is available at [asap7_snps](https://github.com/snishizawa/asap7_snps).

 ## Other Publications

 [V. Vashishtha and L. T. Clark, “Comparing bulk-Si FinFET and gate-all-around FETs for the 5 nm technology node,” Microelectronics J., 2020.](https://doi.org/10.1016/j.mejo.2020.104942)